Cremation Services

 What can be done with the cremated remains?

-While laws vary state by state, for the most part, remains can be buried in a cemetery lot or in a cremation garden, interred in a columbarium, kept at home, or scattered.
+While laws vary state by state, for the most part, remains can be buried in a cemetery, inurned in a niche, kept at home, or scattered.

 How can I be sure I receive the correct remains?

-All reputable cremation providers have developed rigorous sets of operating policies and procedures in order to maximize the level of service and minimize the potential for human error.
-Since it is illegal to perform more than one cremation at a time, and the vast majority of crematories can only cremate one body at a time, it is next to impossible to receive the incorrect remains.
+All reputable crematories have developed rigorous sets of operating policies and procedures in order to maximize the level of service and minimize the potential for human error.
+Since it is illegal to perform more than one cremation at a time, it is next to impossible to receive the incorrect remains.

 How long does the actual cremation take?

 It all depends on the weight of the individual.
-For an average sized adult, cremation can take two to three hours at a normal operating temperature of between 1,000 and 2,000 degrees Fahrenheit.
+For an average sized adult, cremation can take two to three hours.

 What do the cremated remains look like?

-Cremated remains resemble coarse sand and are whitish to light grey in color.
+Cremated remains resemble coarse sand and are whitish to light gray in color.
 The remains of an average sized adult usually weigh between 7 and 8 pounds.

 Do I need an urn?